-Honour the life of your loved one
+Honour the life of a loved one

 It is pragmatic to think about end-of-life services before you die or a loved one passes away.
 Here we aim to provide sufficient information to enable you to decide which type of service to go for, answering frequently asked questions.